AEADataEditor/aea-de-guidance/Requested_information_data.md

   - It must include the date the data was created
 - Statistical characteristics of the data
 - This description of data is often called "metadata"
-  - At a minimum, all variables that are used in the paper should be well-described (variable/column labels, value labels, summary statistics) through a codebook.
+  - **At a minimum**, all variables that are used in the paper should be well-described (variable/column labels, value labels, summary statistics) through a codebook.
+  - If this information is already provided in the article or an online appendix, the README should point to it ("For summary statistics of variables, see Table 1 in the paper").
+Note however that the human-readable variable name (e.g. "Earnings") still needs to be mapped to the name in the dataset, if different (e.g., "var31a")
   - If confidentiality protection is a concern, talk to your data provider.
 You may be able to apply simple count and fraction rounding rules (see [code in this Github repository](https://github.com/simsong/drb_rounder)), or remove some summary statistics (e.g., max/min or specific quantiles).
 -  Where multiple versions of the data exist, describe the version of the data used by the author.
   -  If possible, provide a Digital Object Identifier.